The Kooikerhondje is a good-natured hunting dog that makes an affectionate family companion.

 They would appreciate a yard, but they can do well in apartments if the family is active.

-Kooikerhondjes were bred for duck hunting, a sport which involves lots of running, chasing, and retrieving on the part of the dog.
+Kooikerhondjes were bred for duck hunting, a sport that involves lots of running, chasing, and retrieving on the part of the dog.

 They still have this predilection for activity as a strong part of their genetic heritage, and you’ll have to be the one to make sure that they get all of the excitement and action that they crave.